rust-lang/prev.rust-lang.org/en-US/community.md

 Rustaceans maintain a number of friendly, high-traffic [IRC] channels on Mozilla's IRC network, irc.mozilla.org.

+If you don't know what IRC is, don't worry, it's easy to use: click any link to a particular channel, pick a username (you don't need to register, and you don't need a password) and that's it!

 The [#rust][rust_irc] channel is a venue for general discussion about Rust, and a good place to ask for help.
 You'll find people willing to answer any questions about Rust, and